 Mair, Johanna, Julie Battilana and Julian Cardenas (2012) Organizing for society: A typology of social entrepreneuring.
 Journal of Business Ethics.
 Study on the various types of social entrepreneurs, identified after a content analysis of their initiatives.
 One of the articles where I learned the most.
 We found interesting conclusions on how social entrepreneurs’ initiatives can be classified as they promote social capital, economic capital, human capital, and political capital.

 Cárdenas, Julián (2006) La visualización de los interlocks globales.
 Sociología para el Futuro.
-I analyze whether the world largest corporations are interconnected.
-It is one of my first papers and I found a united economic elite on both sides of the North Atlantic, connecting North American and European business firms.
+I analyze whether the world’s largest corporations are interconnected.
+It is one of my first papers and I found a united economic elite on both sides of the North Atlantic, connecting the top North American and European business firms.

 If you want to contact me: